What kayak is the best for kayak sailing ?

 Another factor is, if you plan on hanging out with other kayakers, there is an advantage to have a kayak similar to theirs so you will tend to have the same pace and more likely to go out in and enjoy the same conditions.
 If a kayak that is super way faster or super way slower than your friend’s kayak, it may not be as good as it could be if your kayaks were more similar.

 In the end, it is not about the kayak or canoe that is great for sailing.
 They all sail very nicely.
 It is about the kayak you own and already like or the kayak you want to buy that you like with or without a sail.
-If you have control of your kayak paddling on a windy day no sail, transitioning to sailing that kayak is a easy step.
+If you have control of your kayak paddling on a windy day without a sail, transitioning to sailing that kayak is a easy step.
 If you do not feel in control, that is okay.
 Stay close to shore, take advantage of how you can lower a Falcon Sail in seconds, practice in light winds, and sail with paddling friends (who may not have a sail or maybe have a sail) until you become comfortable kayak sailing.
 Your friends do not have to be sailing for you to have fun together and have them as a backup in case you would like their help.
 Becoming comfortable does not take long if you have a moderately stable kayak and a little bit of common sense.

-How do I buy a sail
+How do I buy a sail ?

 You can order a ready to ship sail that will ship immediately or custom design a sail using our color picker / designer on our webstore.